pifcorp/public_incentive_funding/README.md

 - Setup Testnet with Members and Multiple charter school programs

 - Build Streamlit Application
-  - Public Incentive Funding Program Directory
+  - Public Incentive Funding Program Directory:

   - Break out the pif programs by organization (charter school) and specific programs
   - instead of giving to organizations, pi funders are giving through organizations to causes (efficient allocation programs)
   - include public addresses for respective wallets
   - include description and other information needed to write the grant smart contract
   - we will have our wallets on MetaMask, Binance, Uniswap, Uphold

-  - Incorporate "Learn by Doing" Content
+  - Incorporate "Learn by Doing" Content:

   - Use Project 2: enhance a couple aspects from Project 2 that could be better
         - this part will be extremely important to build out as the platform increases in popularity
         - key value add to pi funders
         - also key public resource to maintain 501(c)3 status - the IRS will favor the request when they see how much free content we provide to the public!